bgoonz/BGOONZ_BLOG_2.0/notes/articles/other-articles/github-search.md

 `q=addClass+in:file+language:js+repo:jquery/jquery`

-This query searches for the keyword `addClass` within a file's contents.
+This query searches for the keyword `addClass` within a file’s contents.
 The query limits the search to files where the language is JavaScript in the `jquery/jquery` repository.

 #### [Considerations for code search](#considerations-for-code-search)

 Due to the complexity of searching code, there are a few restrictions on how searches are performed:

--   Only the _default branch_ is considered.
+-   Only the *default branch* is considered.
 In most cases, this will be the `master` branch.
 -   Only files smaller than 384 KB are searchable.
 -   You must always include at least one search term when searching source code.
 For example, searching for [`language:go`](https://github.com/search?utf8=%E2%9C%93&q=language%3Ago&type=Code) is not valid, while [`amazing language:go`](https://github.com/search?utf8=%E2%9C%93&q=amazing+language%3Ago&type=Code) is.